carlo98/tablut-THOR/README.md

 # tablut-THOR
 Agent for University of Bologna Fundamentals of Artificial Intelligence tablut competition:
 The agent plays Tablut using Ashton's rules.
-The time limit for a single move is 60s
+The time limit for a single move is 60s.
+Third position, 2020.

 ## Instructions
 A server build from https://github.com/AGalassi/TablutCompetition.git is required to use the agent.